Grants and Funding

 70% of the total is allocated between the wards on the basis of deprivation.
 Deprivation is measured using the English Indices of Deprivation which are national statistics produced by government.
 More information about the Indices of Deprivation can be found on the Government's web site.

 As wards agree their priorities they will appear in the table below.
-If you wish to discuss the ward priorities please contact the Communities Officer for the ward you are interested in.
-Until ward priorities are agreed wards will consider any applications that contribute the the delivery of the Council's overall priorities.
-For more information about the Council's overall priorities click here
+If you wish to discuss the ward priorities please contact Adam Taeger in our Communities Team.
+Until ward priorities are agreed wards will consider any applications that contribute to delivery of the Council's overall priorities.

 Benwell and Scotswood: